ASchmidt1024/articles/angular/testing/angular-unit-testing.md

 }
 ```

 We `import` the `DataService` from `../shared/data.service` and provide it in the `@Component` decorator like the `UserService`.
 The we create a property called `data` of type `string`.
 In the `constructor` we want to inject this to get access to the instance of it.
 This we do with `private dataService: DataService`.
-Now we can wright some tests.
+Now we can write some tests.
 Get back to the file `user.component.spec.ts`.

 ```typescript
 it('should\'t fetch data successfully if not called asynchronously', () => {